NatalieStover/Bliss/replit.md

 ## Overview

 Bliss is a comprehensive wedding planning application built as a client-side web application with local storage.
-It helps couples organize their wedding by managing guests, budget, venues, services, dresses, timeline tasks, and vendors all in one place.
+It helps couples organize their wedding by managing guests, budget, venues, general wedding services (makeup, hair, photography, etc.), dresses, timeline tasks, and vendors all in one place.
 The app features a modern, responsive design with a pastel green color scheme and provides an intuitive user experience for wedding planning.
 All data is stored locally in the browser for privacy and immediate access.

+Key features include:
+- Photo upload capability for venues, dresses, and services from device gallery
+- Working phone and email functionality with clickable links
+- Budget system starting at 0 for easy customization
+- General wedding services instead of flower-specific functionality
+- Complete offline functionality with local storage

 ## System Architecture